-There is everything: food stalls, book fair, more than 50 cafes and outdoor bars, lots of music, fairground attractions, circus acts, night festivals, ballroom dancing, illusionism and magic, multicultural street market, interracial playroom, outdoor video-chat, juggling, photo journalism ... in short, the popular festival of popular genres.
-Possibly because the scope of the crime novel has that generosity; it is not exclusive and, honoring its social commitment, it gives shelter to all the other genres: comics, cinema, science fiction, history, strangers, exhibitions, social movements, demands, subversives, emigrants ...
+There is everything: Food stalls, book fair, more than 50 outdoor cafes and bars, lots of music, fairground attractions, circus acts, night parties, ballroom dancing, illusionism and magic, multicultural market, interracial toy library, outdoor video cinema, juggling, photojournalism ... in short, the popular festival of popular genres.
+Possibly because the realm of the crime novel has that generosity; It is not exclusive and, honoring its social mission, it shelters all other genres: comics, cinema, science fiction, historical, strangers, exhibitions, social movements, protesters, subversives, immigrants ...

 The bookstores they have a structure very similar to that of food and beverage stalls; the roundtables they happen in tents in the middle of the street, and the one that passes stays if it wishes it.
 With this a kind of contagion mechanism is promoted, which is that who goes to a rock concert can stay at a round table of literature, film, comics or photography, or who goes to a debate can end up going to the Wheel of Fortune.
 The lunatic-cultural menu of the Semana Negra is absolutely eclectic.